Are You a Lonely Single Mom? How to Redefine Your Story and Feel Connected

 4. Connect with others.
 Share your story.

-I don’t know if you are like me, but I built some pretty big walls around myself when I was a single mom and didn’t always feel comfortable sharing.
+I don’t know if you are like me, but I built pretty big walls around myself when I was a single mom and didn’t always feel comfortable sharing.
 Some days, I struggled behind the scenes to work through a brutal visitation schedule with my ex; others, I felt sad thinking about the upcoming Christmas holiday that my daughter and I would be spending apart.
-Often I was trying to protect myself and my daughter.
-Maybe part of it was because I actually felt so vulnerable.
+Often, I tried to protect myself and my daughter.
+Maybe part of it was because I felt so vulnerable.

-Nurturing relationships can flourish through sharing our true stories and opening up to others who are worthy of hearing them.
-The irony is that these emotional support systems allow us to feel less vulnerable because we have people in our lives who really know us.
+Nurturing relationships can flourish through sharing our true stories and opening up to others worthy of hearing them.
+The irony is that these emotional support systems make us feel less vulnerable because we have people who know us.
 They can be there for us when we need them.
-But the goal is to share with the right people to feel seen and understood.
+However, the goal is to share with the right people so that they feel seen and understood.

-Sharing our stories lets other people in.
-This can change our energy for the better.
-We can feel supported, fulfilled, and connected.
+Sharing our stories allows other people to participate, which can improve our energy and make us feel supported, fulfilled, and connected.

 5 – Learn to indulge in self-care when you can.